🗞️ Highlights Our solver now supports inflow and outflow boundary conditions, allowing us to...

 Expensive simulations bottleneck product development

-To reduce reliance on expensive physical testing, engineers lean heavily on CFD to optimise their designs.
-However, many problems across aerospace and automotive are extremely computationally expensive to simulate, taking from hours to days to run; critically slowing product development.
+To reduce reliance on expensive physical testing, engineers lean heavily on physics simulations to optimise their designs.
+However, many design problems across aerospace, manufacturing and integrated circuits are extremely computationally expensive to simulate, taking from hours to days to run; critically slowing product development.

-By developing an order of magnitude more efficient CFD solver, we will dramatically increase the productivity of engineers.
+By developing an order of magnitude more efficient physics solver, we will dramatically increase the productivity of engineers.
 This will allow engineers to efficiently search for optimal designs and therefore develop better products.

 The Team

-Our team combines deep expertise across applied maths, machine learning and software engineering.
+Our team combines deep expertise across applied math, machine learning and software engineering.

 Laurence Cullen